 Institutional Review Board (IRB) Coordinator Salary

-The average Institutional Review Board Coordinator in the United States can expect to rake in roughly $51K annually.
+The average Institutional Review Board Coordinator in the United States earns approximately $53K annually.
 Career length is the biggest factor affecting pay for this group, followed by geography.
-Work is reasonably fulfilling for most Institutional Review Board Coordinators — the majority report average levels of job satisfaction.
-Medical benefits are awarded to most, and a strong majority earn dental coverage.
-Women make up the vast majority of Institutional Review Board Coordinators (81 percent) who answered the questionnaire.
-The data for this snapshot was collected from individuals who took PayScale's salary survey.
+Job satisfaction is high and work is enjoyable for most Institutional Review Board Coordinators.
+Medical benefits are awarded to nearly all, and a strong majority earn dental coverage.
+Female Institutional Review Board Coordinators make up most of the survey respondents at 75 percent.
+This report is based on responses to the PayScale salary survey.

 Job Description for Institutional Review Board (IRB) Coordinator